 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Jason-Preston.com - Latest Comments in Viral Video Game Marketing</title><link>http://jasonp107.disqus.com/</link><description></description><language>en</language><lastBuildDate>Tue, 05 Feb 2008 19:32:01 -0000</lastBuildDate><item><title>Re: Viral Video Game Marketing</title><link>http://www.jason-preston.com/index.php/2008/01/22/viral-video-game-marketing/#comment-126981</link><description>That's true - I take recommendations from people I know way more &lt;br&gt;seriously than random reviews on Amazon.
-The busier the rate &amp; review &lt;br&gt;space gets, the more it's going to matter who you know.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jasonp107</dc:creator><pubDate>Tue, 05 Feb 2008 19:32:01 -0000</pubDate></item><item><title>Re: Viral Video Game Marketing</title><link>http://www.jason-preston.com/index.php/2008/01/22/viral-video-game-marketing/#comment-126866</link><description>I agree with you.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Jason-Preston.com - Latest Comments in Viral Video Game Marketing</title><link>http://jasonp107.disqus.com/</link><description></description><atom:link href="https://jasonp107.disqus.com/viral_video_game_marketing/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Tue, 05 Feb 2008 14:32:01 -0000</lastBuildDate><item><title>Re: Viral Video Game Marketing</title><link>http://www.jason-preston.com/index.php/viral-video-game-marketing/#comment-126981</link><description>&lt;p&gt;That's true - I take recommendations from people I know way more &lt;br&gt;seriously than random reviews on Amazon.
+The busier the rate &amp;amp; review &lt;br&gt;space gets, the more it's going to matter who you know.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jason Preston</dc:creator><pubDate>Tue, 05 Feb 2008 14:32:01 -0000</pubDate></item><item><title>Re: Viral Video Game Marketing</title><link>http://www.jason-preston.com/index.php/viral-video-game-marketing/#comment-126866</link><description>&lt;p&gt;I agree with you.
 One thing is to read recommendations or ratings from users who you have never met and whose taste could differ a lot from yours, but to get a recommendation from someone you know, it is a totally different story.
-In my opinion, that is the key behind this concept, and I guess it's going to become more and more used in the future.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Josh</dc:creator><pubDate>Tue, 05 Feb 2008 18:56:40 -0000</pubDate></item></channel></rss>
+In my opinion, that is the key behind this concept, and I guess it's going to become more and more used in the future.&lt;br&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Josh</dc:creator><pubDate>Tue, 05 Feb 2008 13:56:40 -0000</pubDate></item></channel></rss>